mattm8600/MattCave/Discussion 3 Notes.md

 	– Think of it like a game of civ
-2. Multipolar Traps (I have to do it or someone else will) –  Having to abuse a perverse incentive because otherwise someone else does and beats you
+2. Multipolar Traps (I have to do it or someone else will) –  Having to abuse a perverse incentive because otherwise someone else does and beats you – Security and risk are central to this (Over assessment of risk especially)
+3. Types of Structure (General categories that )
+	– Infastructure → Technologies we possess
+	– Social Structure →
+	– Super structure
 Egregors - Trends that categorize mass behavior

 The Selfish Gene ← book